jayeshmahapatra/jayeshmahapatra.github.io/_posts/2024-03-18-rag-chatbot.md

 - What relevant history was extracted from a conversation ?
 - What documents were found relevant to a question using vector similarity search ?

 Integrating Langfuse was slightly tricky, as although it comes with built in support for Langchain, there is no documentation on integrating it with LangServe.
-The trick I used was to create a function that modifies Langchain config every request, and adds the LangFuse callback, as show below:
+The trick I used was to create a function that modifies Langchain config every request to add the LangFuse callback, as show below:

 ```python
 # Create a Langfuse handler